-Wherever possible, a licensee must mark to market the value of its securities, based on readily available close out prices from independent sources.
+Wherever possible, a licensee must mark to market the value of its financial instruments, based on readily available close out prices from independent sources.

-Where marking to market is not possible, a firm must use mark to model in order to measure the value of its securities.
+RM-4.1.9 Where marking to market is not possible, a firm must use mark to model in order to measure the value of its financial instruments.
 Marking to model is any valuation which has to be benchmarked, extrapolated or otherwise calculated from a market input.

-A licensee must ensure that its Board of Directors and senior management are aware of the positions which are subject to mark to model and understand the materiality of the uncertainty this creates in the reporting of the performance of the business of the firm and the risks to which it is subject.
+RM-4.1.10 A licensee must ensure that its Board of Directors and senior management are aware of the positions which are subject to mark to model and understand the materiality of the uncertainty this creates in the reporting of the performance of the business of the firm and the risks to which it is subject.